walkable-server/docs/README.md

 People may have the impression that Walkable \(and Pathom\) is specific to om.next.
 That is NOT the case!
 Walkable requires a query language that is expressive and based off data structure.
-Om.next's EDN query language happens to satisfy that.
+Om.next's EDN query language (EQL) happens to satisfy that.

-Walkable's goal is to become the ultimate SQL library for Clojure.
+Walkable's goal is to become the ultimate SQL library for buiding APIs.

 {% endhint %}